Phoenix Indian School Visitor Center

-The included partners signed a Letter of Understanding with the City of Phoenix to operate the Phoenix Indian School Visitor Center.
-We appreciate LISC Phoenix for recognizing the importance of and investing in this historic project and building.
+Native American Connections and partners signed a Letter of Understanding with the City of Phoenix to operate the Phoenix Indian School Visitor Center.
+We appreciate LISC Phoenix for recognizing the historic significance of and investing in this historic project and building.

 More on the Historic Building